Skip to content

 This can only be used when instrumenting the whole module, not individual connections.

-By default the SQL comments will include values for the following keys:
+By default the SQL comments include values for these keys:

 • db_driver